meilisearch/documentation/guides/advanced_guides/configuration.md

 **CLI option**: `--main-map-size`

 The maximum size, in bytes, of the main lmdb database directory.
+It is the maximum size the directory can have depending on your OS:
+- On windows it is a fixed size that will be allocated on launch.
+- On UNIX it is the maximum size.

+The `main` database stores the processed data.

 **Default value**: `107374182400` (+= 107 Gb)